JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Generalizes the functionality of the Home key.

 ```
-FUNCTION CTextRange2.HomeKey (BYVAL Unit AS LONG = tomLine, BYVAL Extend AS LONG = 0) AS LONG
+FUNCTION HomeKey (BYVAL Unit AS LONG = tomLine, BYVAL Extend AS LONG = 0) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->HomeKey(m_pTextRange2, Unit, Extend, @Delta))
    RETURN Delta